 While you shouldn’t decide who to hire as your contractor accountant based solely on price — after all, you get what you pay for — it’s important to check that what you’ll be charged is fair.

-- What services do contractor accountants’ fees typically include?
+- Which services do contractor accountants’ fees typically include?

-- Our fee comparison tables – compare over 30 accountants.
+- Fee comparison table – compares over 30 more accountants.

 What do contractor accountants’ fees typically include?